American Musician Liza Barley and British artist Gabriela Trzebinski Collaboration

 2003 and 2007.
 Duration: 9:51 minutes

-The mass incineration of thousands of confiscated animal skins and game trophies being publicly destroyed by the Kenyan Government.
-Prior to this event, tusks of over 2000 elephant were also burnt in Nairobi National Park, part of a controversial anti-poaching initiative.
+The mass incineration of thousands of confiscated animal skins and game trophies are filmed being publicly destroyed by the Kenyan Government.
+Prior to this event, tusks of over 2000 elephant were also burnt in Nairobi National Park, part of an anti-poaching initiative.
 Super 8 - Canon 1014XL - 5.
 Burning of Hides' Composed by Sarah Sarhandi, London, 2003 and 2007